Close contact visits reunite loved ones - Farmville

 Siblings Steve Bickford and Becky Gallamore, of Buckingham, visited their mother, Lois Bickford, many times a week before the pandemic.
 Now 89, Lois resides in the Lee wing at Holly Manor, where she’s been since 2017.

 When The Woodland stopped visitations in March, Steve was busy caring for his wife who was in the last stages of her life after a long battle with brain cancer.
 For such a connected family, not being able to be together during such a tragic time was difficult.
-After Steve’s wife passed in mid-April, caring staff at The Woodland helped break the news to Lois, who recently had some health issues of her own earlier in the year.
+After Steve’s wife passed in mid-April, caring staff at The Woodland helped break the news to Lois, who recently had some health issues of her own earlier that year.

 It was a big change for Steve and Gallamore to suddenly be unable to see their mother face to face, to talk and hug with her.
 Steve and Lois used to get together at least once a week at the dining hall to share a meal, but that, like many things, all went away.